A tutorial for Yoga Teachers

 Proper exercise after surgery can reduce stiffness and increase flexibility and muscle strength, so yoga is a good thing for this condition.
 But how much and how soon are dependent on many factors such as physical health before the surgery and presence of chronic conditions that may affect the speed of healing.
 In the past this surgery was reserved mostly for older patients, as artificial hips didn’t last as long as they do now, and having a repeat hip replacement is possible but not desirable.
 But as technology has improved, so has the number of years the prosthetic parts can be relied upon to serve their purpose.
 So now it is more common to see hip replacements in younger people, who may be in better overall physical condition and who will heal faster.

-So what restrictions should students with THR follow and for how long?
+So what restrictions should students with total hip replacement (THR) follow and for how long?
 The answer is, it depends.
 The goal is to avoid disturbing the healing process after surgery, and once healed, to preserve the function and integrity of the artificial joint for as many years as possible.
 Total rehabilitation after surgery will take at least six months for most people.

 So when a student tells you they have a hip replacement, first, ask how long ago the surgery was, and whether their procedure was the anterior or posterior approach.